TUM-Albanian-Students/.github/profile/README.md

-# 🇽🇰 Albanian Student Society at TUM - Open Source 🇦🇱
+# 🇽🇰 Albanian Student Society at TUM - Tech for Good 🇦🇱

 🚀 **Student initiative for building solutions for Albania & Kosovo**